remix-run/remix/docs/future/vite.md

 #### buildDirectory

 The path to the build directory, relative to the project root.
 Defaults to `"build"`.

+#### buildEnd

+A function that is called after the full Remix build is complete.

+#### loadContext

+TODO: Docs for `loadContext` plugin option.

 #### manifest